-CREATIVE WRITING - Course # G01H16 1 Credit: 9th, 10th, 11th, 12th
+CREATIVE WRITING - Course # G01H16 1 Credit: 9th.
+10th, 11th, 12th

 Creative writing will be an advanced course in writing for the students serious about improving writing skills in such areas as the short story, monologues, one-act plays, novellas, and more complex forms of poetry.
-Creative Writing does not fulfill the general English requirement.
+Creative Writing does not fulfill the general English graduation requirement; however, this course does satisfy a Humanities Focus Area requirement.

-COMPETITIVE SPEECH & DEBATE - Course # G01H06 1 Credit: 9th, 10th, 11th, 12th
+COMPETITIVE SPEECH & DEBATE - Course # G01H06 1 Credit: 10th, 11th, 12th

 This course is an in-depth study of public speaking, debate and oral interpretation of literature.
 Students will learn to prepare and present several types of individual speeches, debate cases, and acting scenes.
 They will also participate in group communication projects such as congressional debate and interpreters' theater.
 Students enrolled in this course will become part of the DCHS Speech Team.
 Students will be required to participate in at least two interscholastic contests each semester.
 Speech tournaments are held on Saturdays throughout the year.
-Former Forensics Class.
+This course satisfies a Humanities Focus Area requirement.

-SPEECH COMMUNICATION (Statewide Dual Credit) Course # G01H71 1 Credit: 11th, 12th
+SPEECH COMMUNICATION DUAL ENROLLMENT - Course # G05H55 1 Credit: 11th, 12th